amoe/occupations-browser/doc/npd_manual.md

 ## Finding the results summary of an executed statement

 .summary() object on a BoltStatementResult will give a BoltStatementResultSummary object.
 You can get execution plans.
-You can get ''Counters'  This is going to give a SummaryCOunters
+You can get .counters attribute.
+This is going to give a SummaryCOunters object.
+Don't try to print it, just access attributes on it.

 SummaryCounters has data attached to it that gets updated, eg